 First of all, if you’re planning to visit Cambodia, let me congratulate you.
 You’re going to get lots of puzzled looks and questions such as, “Where?” and “Why?” from family, friends, and co-workers.
 But you’ve made an excellent decision to experience a country and culture that many people overlook.

-Whether you know a lot or a little about Cambodia, there are a few things you may not come across in your pre-trip research.
-Here are the top 3 things you should know before you visit.
+Whether you know a lot or a little about Cambodia, there are three things you absolutely must know before you visit Cambodia.
 [Read more…]

 The Ultimate Guide to Taxis in Bangkok